aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to PPS within C++ Applications" h2="Convert PS to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate PS to PPS conversion feature inside your C++ applications.
+PS to PPS conversion is a process of converting a PostScript file to a PowerPoint Show file.
+PostScript files are used for printing documents, while PowerPoint Show files are used for presentations.

+<h2>How Aspose.Total Helps for PS to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that provides a wide range of features for C++ developers.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to convert PS to PPS in two simple steps.

+The first step is to export PS to PPTX by using Aspose.PDF for C++.
+This API provides a set of features for creating, editing, and converting PDF documents.
+It can be used to convert PS to PPTX with just a few lines of code.

+The second step is to convert PPTX to PPS by using Aspose.Slides for C++.
+This API provides a set of features for creating, editing, and converting presentations.
+It can be used to convert PPTX to PPS with just a few lines of code.

+By using Aspose.Total for C++, you can easily integrate PS to PPS conversion feature inside your C++ applications.
+It is a cost-effective solution that provides a wide range of features for C++ developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}